 I happen to LOVE chronological sorting, mostly because I’m a hardcore genealogist, and I’m passionate about saving as many details as possible, but I realize that’s it’s not for everyone.

 A big pro of sorting chronologically is that you can let your computer do the heavy lifting for you.
-Provided that your camera is set to the correct date and time, your photo will already by date stamped in its meta data.
-This can be a huge time-saver if you’re using a photo organizing program, such as MYLIO, to sort for you.
+Provided that your camera is set to the correct date and time, your photo will already by date stamped in its metadata.
+This can be a huge time-saver if you’re using a photo organizing program, such as Mylio or Adobe Lightroom, to sort for you.
 If you let your organizing program rename your files for you with the date in the beginning of the file name, your computer will then automatically sort your folders and photos in the correct order.
 Set… And done!

-Example of a chronological folder structure (sorted by year):
+Example of a chronological folder structure in your operating system (sorted by year):

 Another example of a chronological folder structure (sorted by decade):

 And yet another example of a chronological folder structure (sorted by year and month):

 The chronological system is really easy to maintain because you just add more photos to the end of the sequence.
 You can easily spot gaps to see where photos might be missing.
 However, if you have a bunch of scanned photos, you will run into a very common problem, which is the date created / date modified time stamp.
 Your computer is going to label your scan with the date it was scanned, regardless of when it was taken (because your computer isn’t a mind-reader).
 That means a photo taken in 1959, and scanned in 2016, will be time stamped as 2016.
 The only way to fix that is to manually change the metadata, and that can be very time-consuming.
 Most people who have inherited a box of photos don’t have a clue about when a certain photo was taken (or who is in it), which makes this type of labeling extremely tricky.